Hybrid Mattresses: Explained

 You might feel like you are sinking into a comfortable top layer supported by the coil bottom.

-All hybrids must have foam and coils, while some hybrids may have transition layers inside.
+All hybrids include foam and coils, and some include additional transition layers depending on the build.

 Benefits of a Hybrid Mattress